 The amputee rehabilitation and recovery process is different for everyone, and can vary between facilities, states and territories.
 There may be a number of different healthcare team members involved in your care.
 Your healthcare team will work with you to help you to regain your independence and increase your confidence and help you to develop and achieve your goals.
 It is important to have recovery goals.
 You should discuss your goals with your healthcare team and work with your team to develop a plan for your recovery.

-The healthcare team who may be involved in your care can include:

-Rehabilitation Consultant (doctor) - oversees to ensure that your health and medical needs are being met.
+The healthcare team who may be involved in your care can include: Rehabilitation Consultant (doctor) - oversees to ensure that your health and medical needs are being met.
 Your doctor together with your team will assess if you are fit and able to use a mechanical/assistive device, such as a prosthesis.
 Occupational Therapist - helps you to adjust to day to day activities, like personal care, domestic tasks such as: meal preparation, accessing your place of residence, education or work readiness.
 If you are an upper limb amputee the Occupational Therapist will assist you with the functional training of your prosthesis.
 Physiotherapist - will design an exercise program tailored to your needs.
 They will assist you to regain your balance, flexibility, strength and stamina.
 They will help you to use mobility aids such as: wheelchairs, walking frames, crutches and other assistive devices suitable for you.
 If you are a lower limb amputee they will assist you to use a prosthesis.

-Remember, if you don't understand something ASK.
+TIP Remember, if you don't understand something ASK.
 Your healthcare team is there to help you.

-GETTING THE BALANCE RIGHT

-Complete solutions for the less active amputee

-ICEROSS DERMO[®] CUSHION

-ICEROSS[®] LOCKING

-ICEROSS SEAL-IN[®] X5

-FLEX-FOOT[®] BALANCE BALANCE[TM] FOOT J

-FLEX-FOOT[®] ASSURE

-BALANCETM KNEE BALANCETM KNEE OM8

-OFM1

-BALANCETM KNEE OFM2

-MONOLOCK KNEETM

-FOLLOW ÖSSUR ON F 🔽 🔿 🕨 in WWW.OSSUR.COM.AU

-LOCKING

-TOTAL KNEE[TM] 1900
+PROSTHETIC SOLUTIONS FOR ALL ABILITIES Designed to improve your mobility and get you back into enjoying life

 Prosthetist - will look after the design, manufacture, supply and fit of the prosthesis.
 Together, you will discuss and decide on the prosthetic components to suit your needs and lifestyle.
 They will also teach you how to 'donn and doff' (put on and take off) your prosthesis, and start your prosthetic training.

 Social Worker - will provide confidential counselling assistance for you and your family.
 They can assist you with emotional support.
 Social workers will provide assistance with financial matters (e.g Centrelink), transport, disabled parking permits, multi-purpose taxi cards and your accommodation requirements.

 Nursing team - assist you with medications, personal hygiene like bathing and dressing and any wound care and diabetic management that is required.
 They will liaise with your healthcare team about your specific needs or any referrals you may require.

 YOU

 The most important member of your recovery team is YOU.
 From the onset, you will be encouraged to play an active role in your recovery and care.

 Depending on the reason for your amputation, other healthcare staff involved in your care may include:

-- Diabetic educator
+Diabetic educator

-- Dietician
+Dietician

-- Exercise physiologist
+Exercise physiologist

-- Pastoral care worker
+Pastoral care worker

-- Podiatrist
+Podiatrist

-- Psychologist (clinical or neuropsychologist)
+Psychologist (clinical or neuropsychologist)

-- Sexual health counsellor
+Sexual health counsellor

+TIP

 Maintaining a healthy attitude and sound exercise program can help YOU to achieve better outcomes.

 "Taking part in regular exercise, feeling stronger and fitter helped me to feel more confident about starting my prosthetic training."

 Peter 62 years above knee amputee

 Managing Pain